quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 ## 4. Exporting the usecase
 Since the `GreetingUseCase` class does specify how the usecase should be served using HTTP, that particular aspect needs to be configured outside of the class.
+Since the `GreetingUseCase` class does not specify how the usecase should be served using HTTP, that particular aspect needs to be configured outside of the class.
 To achieve this, we will use QuantumMaid's **HttpMaid** sub-project specialized on everything related to the web.
 It can be configured like this (do not add it to the project yet):
 <!---[CodeSnippet](httpmaid)-->